Degree Audit Reporting System (DARS)

 - Minor(s) will not be added retroactively to a student's record after graduation.

 Changes to Minor

 Occasionally it may be necessary or appropriate to substitute alternate courses, such as study abroad credit, for those that are specifically required in a minor.
-Requests to substitute alternate courses in a minor may be initiated by the student by completing the Minor’s Modification Form.
-The unit sponsoring the minor must indicate their approval of the substitution on the modification form that the student submits to the college office.
-A student may also cancel the intention to pursue a minor by completing this form.
+Requests to substitute alternate courses in a minor may be initiated by the student by completing the Minor Modification Form.

 Currently enrolled students may order transcripts or enrollment certifications in person at the Records Service Center, 901 West Illinois Street, Urbana, or by accessing the Office of the Registrar website.